christopherwoodall/prison-agents/.github/README.md

 ## Prompt Considerations
-The most important parts of the prompt are is the call and response formatting.
-The system prompt should state that the agents need to wrap their messages in `${}$` and include their name in the message.
+The most important parts of the prompt is the call and response formatting.
+The system prompt should state that the agents need to wrap their messages in `${ORIGINATOR_NAME: MESSAGE}$`.
 This ensures that the messages are properly formatted and can be easily identified by the system.

 The following is a good way of achieving this:

 ```
    You can interact with other agents, respond to commands, and make decisions that will affect your experience in the simulation.
-Remember, you are in a controlled environment designed to simulate real-world prison dynamics.
+Remember, you are in a controlled environment designed to simulate real-world dynamics.

    Your messages should be begin with your agent's name followed by a colon.
 For example, "Guard 1: What are the rules here?".